Playing Rules

 3. In the second game/round, head-to-head scoring will be utilized.

 B. Each player will bowl all 10 frames in this round.
-Head-to-head scores are compared with each player who wins the head-to-head matchup earning 1 point for his/her team.
+Head-to-head scores are compared with each player who wins the head-to-head matchup earning 1 point for their team.
 In the case of a tie, each tied player earns 1/2 point.

 C. Additionally, the team with the most total pins in the game (sum of all 5 players) will earn an additional 3 points.
 If tied, each team will receive 1.5 points.